LottieManser/snakemake-executor-plugin-pbs/README.md

 # Snakemake PBS executor plugin

-This is a plugin for the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system that allows you to submit jobs to a PBS cluster.
+This is a plugin for the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system (Snakemake >= 8) that allows you to submit jobs to a PBS cluster.
 Specifically, this also includes a workaround for cases where the job status of a completed job is not reported.

 ## Installation